TurboCartPig/prog2005-project/readme.md

 Both the docker-compose setup and a manual setup requires the presence of a `service-account-key.json` from GCP.
 This is used both to authorize Firestore and Google Cloud's Secret Manager, the latter is where the Discord bot token is stored and accessed securely.
-The account key requires the roles `INSERT FIRESTORE ADMIN ROLE` and `INSERT SECRET MANAGER SECRET ACCESSOR ROLE`.
+The account key requires the roles `Firebase Admin` and `Secret Manager Secret Accessor`.
 The key is discovered from the environment variable `GOOGLE_APPLICATION_CREDENTIALS`, which contains a path pointing to the service key, default should be `./service-account-key.json`.
 This is made available to the container through docker-compose's secrets or GCP's provisioning.